The healing power of nature

 - Increased energy level

 - Improved sleep

 Influential American naturalist, Harvard professor and Pulitzer Prize winner Edward O. Wilson talks about biophilia: “The connection that human beings subconsciously seek and need with the rest of life.”
 A British Medical Journal article in 2005 coined the term “ecotherapy” – which it describes as “restoring health through contact with nature.”

-Growing up in what was then the small country town of Kilkenny, Ireland, I could watch first-hand the stress of running businesses and fund-raising for a hospital mercifully fade from my father’s face after his evening walk around Jenkinstown Wood – a walled garden loop where Irish poet Thomas Moore wrote The Last Rose of Summer.
+Growing up in a small country town in Ireland, I could watch first-hand the stress of running businesses and fund-raising for a hospital mercifully fade from my father’s face after his evening walk around Jenkinstown Wood – a walled garden loop where Irish poet Thomas Moore wrote The Last Rose of Summer.
 My Celtic DNA has always harboured an innate reverence of nature and the healing power of plants to restore.
 Even as a child, I learned to rub dock leaves on my skin to reduce the venomous sting of the dreaded nettle.